 Welcome to MacroView Case and Matter 365

-Case and Matter is a cost-effective collection of MacroView software and plugins designed to be used by law firms and legal departments to easily manage documents, emails and matters utilising SharePoint Online (Office 365).
+Case and Matter 365 is a collection of MacroView software and plugins designed to be used by law firms and legal departments to easily manage documents, emails and matters using SharePoint Online (Office 365).

 - MacroView DMF